BohdanQQ/ivis-containerized/README.md

 Modify your `/etc/hosts` file (or Windows equivalent) to include three new hosts (for example: `ivis.apache`, `sbox.apache`, `api.apache`) and map them onto the loopback (`127.0.0.1`).

-Clone your IVIS repo

-    git clone <YOUR_IVIS_REPO>
-    cd ivis-core
-    git checkout <YOUR_IVIS_BRANCH>

-Note that not every branch / fork might be compatible with the following!
+Note that not every IVIS-core branch / fork might be compatible with the following!

-Generate certificates (still in `ivis-core` directory)
+Generate certificates (in the `ivis-core` directory)

     cd ./server/certs/remote/
     ./init.sh